A Recursive Partitioning Approach for Dynamic Discrete Choice Modeling in High Dimensional Settings: Problem Definition

 \subsection{Challenges}

-The standard solution is to use a maximum likelihood method and estimates the set of parameters that maximizes the likelihood of observing the data.
-Given the first-order Markovian and conditional independence assumptions, we can write the likelihood function and estimate the structural parameters as follow
+The standard solution is to use a maximum likelihood method and estimate the set of parameters that maximizes the likelihood of observing the data.
+Given the first-order Markovian and conditional independence assumptions, we can write the likelihood function and estimate the structural parameters as follows:

 where $\hat{p}(.)$ is the predicted choice probabilities.